anagha-microsoft/databricks-workshops/msready2019/README.md

 ## Lab tasks at a high level:
 You will learn to:<br>
-1. Create an event hub instance and consumer group
+1. Configure storage account credentials, and mount blob storage<br>
-2. Attach the Spark Structured Streaming connector for Azure Event Hub to your cluster<br>
+2. Attach the Spark Structured Streaming connector for Azure Event Hub to your cluster ()<br>
-3. Stream publish to Azure Event Hub<br>
+3. Stream publish NYC taxi trip transactions to Azure Event Hub<br>
 4. Stream consume from Azure Event Hub<br>
 5. Run near-real-time (NRT) analytics on the stream<br>
-6. Sink to Databricks Delta and understand capabilities of Delta<br>
+6. Stream sink to Databricks Delta<br>

 ## Structured Streaming functionality covered:
 You will learn to:<br>